Our Blog RSS

 CULTURE NIGHT

-🎉 Hey there!
+Hey there!
 Guess what?
-Reykjavik is throwing its massive birthday bash, and guess who's invited?
-Yep, YOU!
-Menningarnótt, also known as Culture Night, lights up Reykjavik's city center on Saturday, 19th August 2023.
-Think of it as the most epic party where half the country's population (that's 150,000 to 200,000 folks!) boogies down together.
+Reykjavik is throwing its massive birthday bash, and everyone is invited!
+Menningarnótt, also known as Culture Night, lights up Reykjavik's city center on Saturday, 24th August 2024.
+Think of it as the biggest birthday party imaginable where half the country's population (that's 150,000 to 200,000 folks!) comes together to celebrate.

-Since 1996, we've been turning Reykjavik into a cultural hotspot with a jam-packed day of events, performances, and pure Icelandic magic.
-Culture Night is a smorgasbord of talent – a space where artists, local legends, institutions, and basically anyone with a penchant for fun, invites everyone to a jamboree right in the city's heartbeat.
+Since 1996, Reykjavik transforms into a cultural hotspot, a jam-packed day of events, performances, and pure Icelandic magic.
+A variety of talent can be found all accross the city center – artists, local legends, institutions, and basically anyone with a penchant for fun, come together at a jamboree right in the city's heartbeat.
 It’s all about shining a spotlight on the city's vibrant cultural pulse and getting everyone, locals and visitors, to dance to its rhythm.

 Photo: Menningarnott.is